Aviation ministry issues draft rules to ensure ease of using drones in India

 “Drones are bringing the next big tech revolution around the globe with reduced costs, resources and time taken for operations.
 It is upon us to ride on the new wave and facilitate its uptake, especially among our startups,” he said on Twitter.

-No flight permission, as per the draft rules, will be required up to 400 feet in green zones and up to 200 feet in the area between 8 and 12 km from the airport perimeter.
+No flight permission, according to the draft rules, will be required up to 400 feet in green zones and up to 200 feet in the area between 8 and 12 km from the airport perimeter.

 The draft rules have also prescribed easier process for transfer and deregistration of drones.